rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 };
 {{< /highlight >}}

-Here you can see again how firebase separates its authentication and database API.
+Here you can see again how Firebase separates its authentication and database API.
 You followed the same best practice in both *db.js* and *auth.js* files.
-Last but not least, don't forget to make the new functionalities from your firebase database API available in your firebase module's entry point.
+Last but not least, don't forget to make the new functionalities from your Firebase database API available in your Firebase module's entry point.

 In *src/firebase/index.js* file: